Not long to wait...

 Our entrance track is a winding 2 miles with some of our most sensitive and active breeding grounds teeming with wildlife as well as roaming livestock.
 We encourage you to enjoy this at any point of your stay by using your vehicle as a moving bird hide.
 We politely ask you to remain within our 15mph speed limit as well as stay inside your car and not use the road as a footpath.
 There is no time limit here so please pull to one side.

 We encourage you to enjoy the reserve and switch off during your time with us.
-Why not pack a flask of something hot and enjoy our marked footpaths fr miles of wild landscape.
+Why not pack a flask of something hot and enjoy our marked footpaths for miles of wild landscape.
 Venture as far as you feel, use one of our bird hides as a check-point to sit and take nature in.
-You will be given a map of the reserve and please ask you to stick to the marked footpaths to avoid disturbance to any wildlife.
+You will be given a map of the reserve and we please ask you to stick to the marked footpaths to avoid disturbance to any wildlife.

 The Linhay;